Wirecloud/wirecloud/docs/installation_guide.md

 - Ubuntu 12.04
 - CentOS 6.3
 - CentOS 6.5
+- CentOS 7
 - Debian Wheezy
 - Debian Jessie
-- Mac OS 10.9
+- Mac OS 10.9+

 > **NOTE:** WireCloud can make use of the Marketplace, Store and Repository GEs.
 If you want to exploit this support, you can choose between installing these GEs or using any of the instances publicly available, for example, on FIWARE Lab (see the "Instances" tab of the corresponding entries at [http://catalogue.fiware.org](http://catalogue.fiware.org)).

 ## Installing basic dependencies

-Before installing WireCloud, you will need to have some basic dependencies installed: python and pip.
+Before installing WireCloud, you will need to have some basic dependencies installed: python and [pip](http://www.pip-installer.org/en/latest/installing.html).

 > **NOTE:** Although virtualenv is not required, you should install it before installing WireCloud if you intend to use it.
-It is highly recommended to use virtualenv (see the using [virtualenv section](#using_virtualenv) for more info) when installing WireCloud in CentOS/RedHat as those systems usually raise problems when installing python packages using their official repositories and pip (a common case, as some packages should be updated for being compatible with WireCloud).
-Anyway, it is possible to install WireCloud in those systems without using virtual environments.
+It is highly recommended to use virtualenv (see the using [virtualenv section](#using-virtualenv) for more info) when installing WireCloud in CentOS/RedHat as those systems usually raise problems when installing python packages from their official repositories and, at the same time, from pip (a common case in those systems, as some packages should be updated for being compatible with WireCloud, but are requirements of other system applications).
+Anyway, although harder, it is possible to install WireCloud in those systems without using virtual environments.

 ### Debian/Ubuntu